MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

 1. Select Properties from the node menu, and select Data source.

-1. Paste your custom configuration into the [input box] under "Sites", and click on the '+' to add it to the node's Data sources.
+1. Paste your custom configuration in the input box under "Sites", and click on the '+' to add it to the node's Data sources.
 If you have not exceeded relevant limits, you may add other urls.

     :::image type="content" source="media/nlu-gpt/nlu-generative-ans-SnS-sources.png" alt-text="Screenshot of properties for the Search and summarize node.":::

 1. When you are done entering sources, close the menu.
-Make sure to save any changes to your topic.(image: save topic?)
+Make sure to save any changes to your topic.

 The node will now Search and summarize content from the information sources in the Bing Custom Search configuration provided.
 This allows you to use a large number of sources to boost your Search and summarize node without having to enter each source individually.